Frequently Asked Questions

 Q: How do I choose a therapist?

 A: It can be difficult to choose a therapist.
 You need to feel comfortable and at ease, because the therapeutic relationship is key.
 Visit the Therapeutic Approach page for more information about my ways of working.
-If you think we could be a good fit to work together, we can arrange a 20 minute call, free-of-charge, so that you can decide if you would like to a book a session.
+If you think we could be a good fit to work together, we can arrange a short call, free-of-charge, before you commit to a session.

 Q: How long does a therapy session last?